will-lol/personalWebsiteAwesome/blog/edge.md

 ---
 In 2006, AWS launched three products.
 Two of them changed computing.
 S3 and EC2 introduced the idea of 'the cloud' to developers.
 A concept that elucidates ideas of magical, floating computers that are everywhere you need them to be.
 SQS was also released-someone might argue its equal importance.

-Until the popularisation of edge computing by Vercel, computers remained physically planted.
+Until the popularisation of edge computing by Vercel, computers seemed to remain physically planted.
 It was obvious to both developers and Australians that the computers they interacted with in (mostly) US-East-1 were definitely not omnipresent.
 While possible before, edge computing made the idea of running arbitrary code on a server close to your users very easy-and fast.
 I think this magical experience realised the concept of 'the cloud', but do you really need it for your side project of 3 users?

 No. In fact, I think 'the edge' is rather limited.